V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubanzi (tubanzi / mbanzi) : side / flank, rib, chest / chest pain

-– lubanzuku : beauty, charm, adornment
+– lubanzuku : beauty, charm, attraction, adornment, finery

 – lubanzukusu : suspicion

-– lubanzululu : reflection
+– lubanzululu : reflection, thought

-– lubasu (mabasu) : incapacity, disability
+– lubasu (mabasu) : incapacity, incompetence, disability

 – lubaya : elegant young man, little master